Lemon and Caper Chicken Piccata

 Chicken Piccata comes with plenty of sauce, so you need lots of carbs to mop it all up.
 Serve Chicken Piccata with:

-Tell me more about this delicious sauce
+more about the delicious sauce

 Speaking of sauce, this pan sauce is plate-lickingly good.
 I thicken it here with just a touch of cornflour/cornstarch so that it coats the chicken breasts, holding all the flavours in a truly mouthwatering suspension.
 Bring the pan to the table because everybody will be wanting more sauce, I promise.